Coupled-wire descriptions of unconventional quantum states in twisted nanostructures: Electronic phases induced by non-quadratic perturbations

 Beyond reproducing integer and fractional Chern insulating behavior, the same methodology predicts more exotic topological phases.
-Ref.~\citenum{Hsu:2023} pointed out the possibility of stabilizing electronic states that are fractionalized analogues of the quantum spin Hall effect.
+The construction in Ref.~\citenum{Hsu:2023} also allows for the possibility of stabilizing electronic states that are fractionalized analogues of the quantum spin Hall effect.
 These phases can be viewed either as fractional quantum spin Hall states or, equivalently, as time-reversal-invariant counterparts of fractional quantum Hall states.
 In the network language, they arise when interaction-induced backscattering gaps the bulk while preserving time-reversal symmetry, leaving counterpropagating fractionalized edge modes.
-Notably, subsequent experiments in \moire systems, including twisted MoTe$_2$\cite{Kang:2024a}, have reported signatures with such fractional quantum spin Hall behavior.
+Notably, subsequent experiments in \moire systems have reported signatures with such fractional quantum spin Hall behavior.
+Specifically, transport measurements on twisted MoTe$_2$ revealed a state with zero anomalous Hall conductivity together with a fractionally quantized edge conductance per edge, which was interpreted as evidence for a fractional quantum spin Hall insulator.\cite{Kang:2024a} In the same work, integer quantum spin Hall states were also reported at different fillings.
+These observations highlight \moire transition-metal dichalcogenides as a promising platform for realizing a variety of time-reversal-symmetric topological phases.

 Drawing on seminal works on coupled-wire constructions of integer and fractional quantum Hall states,\cite{Kane:2002} this line of research establishes a purely interaction-driven route to realizing integer and fractional quantum anomalous Hall states in \moire systems, without invoking external magnetic fields.
 Remarkably, the coupled-wire construction now spans the full trio of quantum Hall phenomena.\cite{Kane:2002,Klinovaja:2014,Hsu:2023} As illustrated in Fig.~\ref{Fig:QH-trio}, the coupled-wire framework now provides a unified description encompassing the quantum Hall effect,\cite{Kane:2002} the quantum spin Hall effect,\cite{Klinovaja:2014} and the quantum anomalous Hall effect,\cite{Hsu:2023} highlighting the power of one-dimensional interacting building blocks in generating a broad hierarchy of topological states.